arturadamian/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 - man: *env*, *cut*
 - help: *for*, *while*, *until*, *if*

-## In this project we learn:

-- How to create SSH keys
-- What is the advantage of using #!/usr/bin/env bash over #!/bin/bash
-- How to use while, until and for loops
-- How to use if, else, elif and case condition statements
-- How to use the cut command
-- What are files and other comparison operators, and how to use them

 ## For correcting our script we going to use Shellcheck